newhook/cardkingdom/DESIGN.md

 ## Setup
 - Each player starts with some health points (e.g., 20)
-- Players receive Drafting Points at the start of each Draft Phase, amount depending on the round.
+- Players receive Drafting Points at the start of each Draft Phase (2 points Round 1, +1 each subsequent round).
 - Battle rounds occur after drafting phases

 ## Drafting Mechanics (Accumulating Points)